 The Compensation Committee consists of 3 directors, with more than one independent director being 2, and the Chairman of the Nomination and Remuneration Committee is an independent director.

 Nomination and Remuneration Committee meetings will be held at least twice a year.
-In 2021, the Company has held a total of 2 Nomination and Remuneration Committee meetings, with the Nomination and Remuneration Committee attending the meetings as follows:
+In 2022, the Company has held a total of 2 Nomination and Remuneration Committee meetings, with the Nomination and Remuneration Committee attending the meetings as follows:

-Name-Surname Attendance of the Nomination and Remuneration Committee Meeting
+Attendance of the Nomination and

+Name-Surname Remuneration Committee Meeting

-Year 2021
+Year 2022

 Assoc.
 Prof. Kalyaporn Panmarerng 2/2

 Mr. Kanwat Aran 2/2

 Ph.D.
 Santisuk Kosiarpanant 2/2

-In 2020, the Remuneration Committee has been responsible for considering the remuneration for the Chairman.
+In 2022, the Remuneration Committee has been responsible for considering the remuneration for the Chairman.
 Directors and other directors review and propose the compensation and bonus of the Chief Executive Officer.
 Chief Executive Officer Contract And to support the company to have guidelines and policies in determining remuneration in accordance with the direction of the company and the company's human resource development plan, etc.

-9 Internal Control and Risk Management
+8 Internal Control and Risk Management

-9.1 Internal Control
+8.1 Internal Control

-At the Audit Committee Meeting No. 4/2021 on 10 November 2021, all 3 Independent Committees attended the meeting and resolved to appoint Pattarakiat Audit and Consulting Co., Ltd. to be the Company and subsidiaries' internal control auditor.
-Mr. Chairoj Pattarakiatpong, Managing Director and Head of Internal Control, was assigned to be the Internal Auditor due to his suitability, independence and 19-year internal auditing experience as well as the certification of Certified Public Accountant (CPA) and Certified Internal Auditor (CIA) The Institute of Internal Auditors (IIA) - USA (1st Class of 1998 and he was 1 of total 5 first certified persons in Thailand) and Chain of Command (as the Charter of Internal Audit) 1.
+At the Audit Committee Meeting No. 4/2022 on 9 November 2022, all 3 Independent Committees attended the meeting and resolved to appoint Pattarakiat Audit and Consulting Co., Ltd. to be the Company and subsidiaries' internal control auditor.
+Assoc.Prof.Thitaporn Sinjaroonsak, Managing Director and Head of Internal Control, was assigned to be the Internal Auditor due to his suitability, independence and 19-year internal auditing experience and Chain of Command (as the Charter of Internal Audit) 1.
 The Internal Audit Office belongs to Audit Committee, Director of The Internal Audit Office is the Top Executive of The Internal Audit Office which is unable to assign others to control or oversee.
 2. Audit Committee considers the approval of appointment, transfer, impeachment, remuneration and compensation of Director of Internal Control as the Company's policies, budgets and regulations.
 In 2021, the Company has processed as follows;